 Below is a sampling of complaints Board members of the GNL have received.
 These complaints arrive via email, social media and through conversation.

 The Trust for Public Land is a trusted resource for information about US public green spaces.
 The City of Norfolk hired the Trust for Public Land to examine our park system and suggest improvements in 2004.
 That study is quoted later in this presentation.
-None of the advisement was adopted, and Norfolk’s green spaces are in much worse shape than they were 20 years ago.
+It appears none of the recommendations were adopted, and Norfolk’s green spaces are in much worse shape than they were 20 years ago.

 The graph below is current.

 Norfolk is in the bottom 10% of per capita funding for public green spaces nationwide.
+This figure relates to the upkeep of existing green spaces, not new projects.
 This is an allocation issue primarily, despite protestations from a city elected official to the contrary.
 Having an inept system in place for hiring and the spending of funding does not mean more funding isn’t needed.
 It means an overhaul in hiring and oversight is needed and our city should at the very least work to find parity with our neighbors.
 Virginia Beach and Chesapeake spend twice as much per capita as Norfolk on public green spaces and it shows.
 Surrounding communities do not appear to have difficulty finding landscape maintenance workers and specialists.

 Meanwhile, Norfolk announces very expensive community centers that fall under the Parks and Rec umbrella.
-If there is money to fund 65 million dollar rec centers with lazy rivers and state of the art libraries, where is the funding for watering trucks (Norfolk used to have five in operation-now it has none), new plantings in public spaces (haven’t seen those in years as blank spots grow and tree canopy disappears), and regular mulching and weeding.
+If there is money to fund 65 million dollar rec centers with lazy rivers and state of the art libraries (and make no mistake, we love libraries and other community amenities), where is the funding for watering trucks (Norfolk used to have five in operation-now it has none), new plantings in public spaces (haven’t seen those in years as blank spots grow and tree canopy disappears), and regular mulching and weeding.
 Where is the proper, thoughtful, well trained green space maintenance?
 The cost of these expected and needed efforts pales in comparison to the large building projects, and proper implementation of these efforts would positively affect all of Norfolk, for residents and visitors alike.

 Because Parks and Rec wears so many hats (Cultural facilities, Libraries, Nauticus and the zoo, etc.) It seems that basic maintenance has been forgotten.
 In particular since Covid.
 This interdepartmental competition between projects seems to mean the less glamorous efforts are almost completely overlooked.
 Unfortunately, this situation has created a Norfolk that looks embarrassingly unkempt and unmaintained.
-First impressions are important.
-Norfolk seems to have forgotten that lesson.
+First impressions are important, and well maintained public space is important to community stakeholders for myriad reasons, including health and safety, public morale and aesthetics.

 This brochure was found at the Architectural Review Board Office.
 A major refreshing of Colley Avenue was planned for the early 2000s, including placing overhead wires underground, new, historically accurate signage, landscaping, large planters, new streetlights, and more.
 A brochure was printed, major players were named, a groundbreaking event was planned and then nothing happened………